-If you get a service on the pre-approval list from an out-of-network provider, and do not get pre-approval first, you will pay a penalty.

-The pre-approval penalty is 50 percent of the allowable charge.
+If you do not ask for prior authorization, you will pay a penalty.
+The penalty is 50 percent of the allowable charge for the covered service, supply or device.
 The maximum penalty is \$1,500 per occurrence.
-The pre-approval penalty does not count toward this plan's deductibles or out-of-pocket maximums.
-The penalty is in addition to any required deductibles, copays (if any) or coinsurance.
+Penalty amounts do not count toward your plan deductible or out-of-pocket maximum.